omgnuts/android-aar-startkit/README.md

 gpg -a --export-secret-key jattcode@gmail.com > private-key.asc
 ```

+So, you should finally have a) GPG public key b) GPG private key c) GPG password.

-For those who are familiar with the keystore method for signing android apps, this is a bit different, but it does a similar thing.
+* For those who are familiar with the keystore method for signing android apps, this is a bit different, but it does a similar thing. *